Flexible Spatio-Temporal Hawkes Process Models for Earthquake Occurrences: Introduction

 It is helpful to visualize the earthquake occurrences to build a model that reflects the nature of earthquake occurrences.
 Figure \ref{fig:sam_2015} illustrates the spatial and spatio-temporal patterns of the earthquake occurrences of magnitude 5.0 or greater in South America during a one-year period, beginning in June 2015.
 The asterisk symbol represents the epicenter and occurrence time of the magnitude 8.3 earthquake that struck Chile on September 16, 2015.
 We can observe a distinct spatial cluster of earthquakes around the mainshock in Figure \ref{fig:sam_2015a}, and spatio-temporal cluster in Figure \ref{fig:sam_2015b}.
 These clusters suggest that a large earthquake in September 2015 triggers more aftershocks compared to the occurrences of smaller earthquakes.
 Furthermore, the number of triggered aftershocks appears to vary depending on both the location and the magnitude.
 For example, there was an earthquake with magnitude 7.6 at latitude around $L = -10^\circ$ in November 2015, and another with magnitude 7.8 at latitude around $L = 0^\circ$ in April 2016.
 Considering the small difference in their magnitudes, these two events in November 2015 have much fewer subsequent earthquakes compared to the one in April 2016.
 In addition to the aftershock productivity and its resulting cluster structure, earthquake activity can be seen mainly on the western coast of South America, known for its active tectonic plate subduction.
 This example illustrates the need for a flexible Hawkes process model with spatially inhomogeneous background rate, space-time triggering density whose decay rate accounts for complex cluster structure, and aftershock productivity which depends both on the magnitude and location of the mainshock.

-We consider {\it nonparametric} ETAS models, as it may be restrictive to assume a certain parametric forms for complex process such as earthquake.
+We consider {\it nonparametric} ETAS models, as it may be restrictive to assume a certain parametric form for a complex process such as earthquake occurrences.
 Existing works on nonparametric approaches \citep{marsan2008extending, fox2016spatially, gordon2021nonparametric} used histogram estimators to describe the triggering function.
 For example, a triggering function $g(\Delta t)$ in \eqref{eq:hawkes_temporal} is estimated in the form

 where the temporal lag is partitioned into $B$ bins with edge points: $\tau_1<\tau_2<\cdots<\tau_{B+1}$, $\gamma_b>0$ is the height of the histogram in the bin $[\tau_b, \tau_{b+1})$, and $I$ is an indicator function such that $I_{[\tau_b, \tau_{b+1})}(\Delta t) = 1$ if $\Delta t \in [\tau_b, \tau_{b+1})$ and 0 otherwise.
 However, these existing nonparametric ETAS models have limited flexibility due to the assumption of a locally constant estimator.
 Furthermore, these methods may not be flexible enough to deal with location dependence and space-time interactions of aftershocks.